Key takeaways

 Confirm claim communication workflow

 Ask who communicates with your adjuster and how frequently updates are sent.
-If your project includes major claim complexity, use insurance restoration claim support.
+If your project includes major claim complexity, use insurance restoration claim support as part of the evaluation.

 The 12 Questions to Ask Before You Sign

-Most bad outcomes can be prevented with better questions.
+Most bad outcomes in restoration projects can be prevented with better questions asked earlier.
 A trustworthy contractor will answer these directly and in writing.
 A risky contractor will dodge specifics, change terms verbally, or pressure you to sign first and ask questions later.

-- What certifications does your firm currently hold, and where can I verify them?
+- What certifications does your firm currently hold, and where can I verify them independently?

-- Who is the project manager and who is the daily point of contact?
+- Who is the project manager and who is my daily point of contact throughout the project?

 - What is your expected arrival window for emergency mitigation?

-- What equipment will be used, and how many days is it expected to run?
+- What equipment will be used, how many units, and how many days is it expected to run?

 - How will you document moisture readings and progress each day?